Learning from a workshop is not a framework and methodology hoarding exercise.

 How do I apply this insight?

-First and foremost what is clear to me is that a Storytelling Workshop should neither be about Framework hoarding nor it should be about creating a cognitive log.
-Actually, to me my workshops are also not about learning.
+First and foremost, what is clear to me is that a Strategic Storytelling Workshop should neither be about framework hoarding nor should it be about creating a cognitive log.
+Actually, to me, my workshops are also not about learning.
 Learning is a very limited goal for a workshop.

 How do I achieve the change?

-Our Storytelling Workshop is based on Scenario-based learning (SBL) in which we use interactive scenarios to support active learning strategies such as problem-based or case-based learning.
+Our Strategic Storytelling Workshop is based on Scenario-based Learning (SBL) in which we use interactive scenarios to support active learning strategies such as problem-based or case-based learning.

 * Source: Talk Like TED, Carmine Gallo